GIVE to your community and plan your philanthropy.

 Merseyside 100 win Emerging Philanthropist Award!

-The scheme launched 18 months ago, aims to support local communities in Merseyside by bringing together like-minded businesses and individuals who are passionate about the region and wish to collaborate together to fundraise and help address key local issues.
+The scheme launched with the aim to support local communities in Merseyside by bringing together like-minded businesses and individuals who are passionate about the region and wish to collaborate together to fundraise and help address key local issues.

 View a short film about the Merseyside 100 here

 The judges felt the winner of this category is a great model of what can be achieved.

 This type of project is difficult to set up in the UK because we do not have a tradition of talking openly about our charitable giving.
 This project makes philanthropy widely accessible.

 As the majority of our programmes are focused around a particular theme, we are able to identify gaps that have appeared within boroughs of Merseyside where our funding does not reach.
 Merseyside 100 addresses this urgent need by increasing the amount of unrestricted grant-making income in order to truly meet social need where help is needed the most.

 Merseyside 100 brings together members; both individuals and businesses who have the desire to make a long lasting improvement to community life.
 Members make a modest financial commitment to help others at a grassroots level and recognise the urgency in addressing real social need; together building a stronger Merseyside.
 For £1,000 per year pledged for three years, amounting to just under £83 per month, members of Merseyside 100 collectively make a long lasting improvement to community life across our region for everyone.

 • £50,000 per annum to be used immediately for local needs within the community